dcunited001/dcunited001.github.io/_drafts/speed-of-thought-misc-and-outline.md

 - thesis for part four:
   - complexity of information dynamics in a converged world leads to a breakdown in causality
+  - use imagery from that anime on the anisotropic

 ###